FabricMC/fabric-docs/develop/entities/first-entity.md

 An entity is a movable object in a world with logic attached to them.
 A few examples include:

 - `Villager`, `Pig`, and `Goat` are all examples of a `Mob`, the most common type of entity - something alive.
-- `Zombie` and `Skeleton` are all examples of a `Monster`, a variant of an `Entity` that is hostile to the `Player`.
+- `Zombie` and `Skeleton` are examples of a `Monster`, a variant of an `Entity` that is hostile to the `Player`.
 - `Minecart` and `Boat` are examples of a `VehicleEntity`, which has special logic for accepting player input.

-This tutorial will walk you through the creation of a `PathfinderEntity`, used by most mobs with pathfinding like `Zombie` and `Villager` alike.
+This tutorial will walk you through the creation of a `PathfinderMob`, used by most mobs with pathfinding like `Zombie` and `Villager` alike.

 ## Preparing Your First Entity {#preparing-your-first-entity}

 The first step in creating a custom entity is defining its class and registering it with the game.

 We'll create the class `MiniGolemEntity` for our entity, and start by giving it attributes.
-[Attributes](attributes) decide the Maximum Health, Movement Speed & Tempt Range of the entity.
+[Attributes](attributes) decide various things including the maximum health, movement speed, and tempt range of the entity.

 @[code transcludeWith=:::registerclass](@/reference/latest/src/main/java/com/example/docs/entity/MiniGolemEntity.java)

-To register your entity, it's recommended to create a separate class, `ModEntityTypes`, where you register any and all entity types, set their dimensions, and register their attributes.
+To register your entity, it's recommended to create a separate class, `ModEntityTypes`, where you register any and all entity types, set their sizes, and register their attributes.

 @[code transcludeWith=:::types](@/reference/latest/src/main/java/com/example/docs/entity/ModEntityTypes.java)

 ## Adding Goals {#adding-goals}

-Goals are the system that handle an entity's objective/aim, providing them with a defined set of behaviour.
+Goals are the system that handle an entity's objective/aim, providing them with a defined set of behavior.
 Goals have a certain priority: goals with a lower value for the priority are prioritized over goals with a higher value for the priority.

 To add goals to the entity, you need to create a `registerGoals` method in your entity's class that defines the goals for the entity.